 Kitty’s essays appear in the anthology My Body, My Words, edited by Loren Kleinman and Amye Archer, (Big Table Publishing, 2018), and the anthology Shades of Blue: Writers on Depression, Suicide, and Feeling Blue, edited by Amy Ferris, (Seal Press, 2015).

-Kitty produced and directed a reader’s theater event, Man-pleasing Recipes! in November 2018, and will present it again in spring 2019.
+Kitty produced and directed a reader’s theater event, Man-pleasing Recipes! in November 2018, and will present it again in winter 2020.
 Have a listen as she chats about it with Jimmy Buff on New York’s Radio Kingston.

 Kitty was a cast member for two writers’ productions at the Charles Wood Theater in Glens Falls, NY, and a panelist at writers’ events in Minnesota, Iowa and New York.